gannochenko/generilla/README.md

 ### Using a generator

 As soon as the generator is there, type `generilla` in the terminal.
 You should be able to see your generator in the list.
-After choosing a generator the code will be create in the current folder.
+After choosing a generator the code will be created in the current folder.

 <img src="https://raw.githubusercontent.com/awesome1888/generilla/master/demo/demo_480.gif" alt="Logo" width="480" height="286">